fotistsiou/hangman_php/README.md

-Php Hangman is the classic game "Hangman" in greek and it is in php version.
+The classic game "Hangman" in php version.